isomerpages/csa-sicw1/resources/publications/_posts/2019-09-27-post-sicw-2019-overview-and-key-highlights.md

 * Ravinder Singh, President, ST Engineering
 * John Suffolk, Senior Vice President and Global Cyber Security & Privacy Officer, Huawei

-Please see [Annex A](https://www.csa.gov.sg/-/media/Csa/Documents/SICW_2019/SICW2019_AnnexA.pdf) for more information about the keynote speakers.
+Please see <a href="https://www.csa.gov.sg/-/media/Csa/Documents/SICW_2019/SICW2019_AnnexA.pdf" target="_blank">Annex A</a> for more information about the keynote speakers.

-For the latest information on the track synopses and respective speakers, please visit [https://www.govware.sg/](https://www.govware.sg/).
+For the latest information on the track synopses and respective speakers, please visit <a href="https://www.govware.sg/" target="_blank">https://www.govware.sg/</a>.

 Key highlights at GovWare 2019 include: